-Discovering Tasmania is made easier when you book a 7 Night cruise with Coral Expeditions.
-This cruise will take you sites not able to be accessed by larger vessels.
+Discovering Tasmania is made easier when you book a 10 Night cruise with Coral Expeditions.
+This cruise will take you to sites not able to be accessed by larger vessels.
 The purpose built vessels provides travellers with the convenience and luxury of a larger ship, but is intimate with only a small amount of passengers.
-Highlights of this cruise include Bruny and Maria Island, historical and World Heritage listed sights such as Port Arthur and Darlington and the photographic Wineglass Bay in the Freycinet National Park.
+Highlights of this cruise include Bruny and Maria Island National Park, historical and World Heritage listed sights such as Port Arthur and Darlington and the photographic Wineglass Bay in the Freycinet National Park.

 Taking advantage of the Tasmanian long summer days, the expedition team actively welcomes guests to the bridge where they can chat with the Captain and watch the dedicated team navigate through the pristine rivers and inlets.
 Also on board making up the expedition team, is a guest lecturer and ranger from Tasmania Parks and Wildlife.
 They provide expert commentary and guided on shore excursions to compliment your cruise experience.

 Onboard, the accommodation is made up of Cabins and Staterooms.
 All offer air-conditioning, private en-suite facilities, ample luggage storage and are serviced daily.
-Other facilities on board the vessel include a sun deck, a reference library, gift shop and cocktail bar.
+Other facilities on board the vessel include a sun deck, a reference library, three cocktail bars and a spacious lounge.

 With so much to see and do, experience Tasmania's remarkable heritage and beautiful wilderness on board Coral Expeditions, Hobart to Hobart cruise.